Meet our Board of Directors

 With a young family, and looking for an activity that everyone could participate in, while spending time in the outdoors, my wife and I felt very fortunate to be able to take up cross country skiing, an activity neither of us had done before.
 After enjoying the fantastic trails, we felt the need to give back, and in 2021 I joined the Nordic Club Executive.
 I was amazed with and even overwhelmed with the amount of work that goes on behind the scenes to keep the Nordic Club and it’s facilities in the fantastic condition that we all enjoy.

-Hi.
-I am Deb Whitten.
-I have been an active member of Crowsnest Nordic Ski Club since retiring here with my husband in 2008.
+Deb Whitten has been an active member of Crowsnest Nordic Ski Club since retiring here with my husband in 2008.
 Right away, we joined what was then known as the Crowsnest Pass Cross Country Ski Association.
 I have been on and off the Board ever since, serving as Youth Director in the first years of our Jackrabbit and Bunny Program when we were excited to have 12 children enrolled, and Loppet Director for the first couple Flights of the Crow.
 I have been President and Treasurer twice.
 This time around I am the Secretary.

 The club has taken great strides and experienced large growth over the past 17 years, while maintaining its vision of becoming the go-to venue for Nordic pursuits in Southern Alberta.